xarray-contrib/xarray.dev/src/posts/flox-smart/index.md

 ## The solution

-After a fun exploration involving such fun ideas as [locality-sensitive hashing](http://ekzhu.com/datasketch/lshensemble.html), and [all-pair set similarity search](https://www.cse.unsw.edu.au/~lxue/WWW08.pdf), I settled on the following algorithm.
+After a fun exploration involving such fun ideas as [locality-sensitive hashing](http://ekzhu.com/datasketch/lshensemble.html), and [all-pairs set similarity search](https://www.cse.unsw.edu.au/~lxue/WWW08.pdf), I settled on the following algorithm.

 I use set _containment_, or a "normalized intersection", to determine the similarity between the sets of chunks occupied by two different groups (`Q` and `X`).